Bayesian Optimization for reanalysis and calibration of highly energetic sea state events simulated with a spectral third-generation wave model: Introduction

 Despite significant advancements in computational capabilities and numerical modeling techniques, the reliability of hindcasted wave fields remains constrained by uncertainties inherent to model inputs, namely forcing fields \citep{Teixeira_1995, Campos_2022} and model parameters \citep{Alday_2022}, by structural assumptions, namely the modeling and parametrization choices that specify the functional form of the system \citep{Du_2019}, and by observational data \citep{Dodet_2020, Bitner_2022}.
 Structural and parameter uncertainties in wave models are inherently interconnected \citep{Alonso_2021}.
 Hindcast wave databases are typically built using third-generation wave models that solve the wave action balance equation, allowing realistic reconstruction of historical sea states.
 These models simulate key physical processes such as wind input, wave dissipation, and nonlinear interactions through various parameterizations embedded in source and sink terms included in the wave action balance equation.
 Parameterization choices define the model’s structure and critically influence its ability to represent diverse sea states and adapt to environmental variability.
 Differences in parameterization schemes can significantly affect wave characteristics and model fidelity \citep{Bi_2015, Kalourazi_2021}, highlighting the need for rigorous and context-specific selection.

 Once a model structure is selected, parameter calibration becomes essential to accurately simulate and represent physical processes.
 This step involves tuning uncertain, physically-based parameters to align model outputs with observed data.
 In wave modeling, where empirical formulations and non-measurable parameters are common, calibration significantly enhances model fidelity and predictive performance \citep{Majidi_2023}.
 It reduces inherent uncertainties and strengthens the model’s reliability for both operational forecasting and scientific analysis.
 As highlighted by \citet{Oreskes_1994}, calibration is key to achieve ``empirical adequacy'', the degree to which a model replicates observed phenomena.

-Traditionally, calibration relies on manual, heuristic trial-and-error, where parameters are iteratively adjusted and evaluated after each simulation.
-While straightforward, this method is labor-intensive, subjective, and often lacks a unique solution due to equifinality, where different parameter sets yield similar results \citep{Simmons_2017}.
+Traditionally, calibration relies on manual, heuristic trial and error, where parameters are iteratively adjusted and evaluated after each simulation.
+While straightforward, this method is labor intensive, subjective, and often lacks a unique solution due to equifinality, where different parameter sets yield similar results \citep{Simmons_2017}.
 As an alternative, deterministic optimization methods, such as those used by \citet{Dubarbier_2015}, offer a more systematic and reproducible calibration process.
 However, they still fall short in fully addressing uncertainties in both observations and model structure \citep{Alonso_2021}.

 Stochastic approaches provide robust alternatives to manual, deterministic calibration methods for parameter estimation and uncertainty quantification.
 The Generalized Likelihood Uncertainty Estimation (GLUE) algorithm exemplifies a pragmatic, brute-force strategy, employing Monte Carlo sampling to evaluate parameter sets against user-defined criteria without requiring a formal likelihood function \citep{Simmons_2017, Simmons_2019, Kroon_2020}.
 This makes GLUE suitable for models with poorly characterized error structures.
 However, its reliance on uniform priors and random sampling limits efficiency and statistical rigor in high-dimensional spaces \citep{Vrugt_2018}.